mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-1.md

 ### The story about automated testing

 Automated testing of software has a pretty long history.
-Since there is a general need to know if a certain program does what it is supposed to do, the producer of the program might either test the result manually or, through another program that does the job.
+Since there is a general need to know if a certain program does what it is supposed to do, the producer of the program might either test the result manually or through another program that does the job.

-Programmers are normally lazy since this is the very nature of their craft and the results of their craft are things that enable other people to be lazy as well (we normally call these programs "productivity tools" but they could also be seen as "laziness tools"), it is not a big surprise that doing manual testing of the resulting program is not a very good fit.
+Programmers are normally lazy since this is the very nature of their craft and the results of their craft are things that enable other people to be lazy as well (we normally call these programs "productivity tools" but they could also be regarded as "laziness tools"), it is not a big surprise that doing manual testing of the resulting program is not a very good fit.

 The problem of ensuring that the resulting program does its job right can be tackled from two different angles.